-The purpose of this report is to present the findings of the Dog Control Subcommittee which met to consider 1,200 submissions on the dog control policy amendments.
-The report is for consideration of the Committee and recommends amendments to the Dog Control Policy.
+The purpose of this report is to present the findings of the Dog Control Subcommittee which met to consider 1,200 submissions on the dog control policy amendments and to recommend that the Council amends the Dog Control Policy.

 The report also considers some other matters that arose through the hearing process or were considered by the Dog Control Subcommittee in its deliberations.